Herding stochastic autonomous agents via local control rules and online global target selection strategies: Validation in ROS environment

 \section{Validation in ROS environment}

-To validate the strategies we propose in a more realistic robotic setting, we complemented the numerical simulation presented in Sec.~\ref{sec:CompleteModel_NumericalValidation} with their ROS implementation\footnote{Code available on https://github.com/diBernardoGroup/HerdingProblem} as described below.
-ROS is an advanced software framework for robot software development that provides tools to support the user during all the development cycle, from low-level control and communication to deployment on real robots \cite{ROS}.
-We used the Gazebo software package\footnote{http://wiki.ros.org/gazebo\_ros\_pkgs} to test the designed control architecture on accurate 3D models of commercial robots to simulate their dynamics and physical interaction with the virtual environment.
+To validate in a more realistic robotic setting the strategies we propose, we complemented the numerical simulation presented in Sec.~\ref{sec:CompleteModel_NumericalValidation} with their ROS implementation\footnote{Code available on \url{https://github.com/diBernardoGroup/HerdingProblem}} as described below.
+ROS \cite{ROS} is an advanced software framework for robot software development that provides tools to support the user during all the development cycle, from low-level control and communication to deployment on real robots.
+We used the Gazebo software package\footnote{\url{http://wiki.ros.org/gazebo\_ros\_pkgs}} to test the designed control architecture on accurate 3D models of commercial robots to simulate their dynamics and physical interaction with the virtual environment.

-We considered a scenario where $N_T=3$ targets need to be herd by $N_H=2$ robotic herders.
+We considered a scenario where $N_T=3$ \target{} agents need to be herded by $N_H=2$ robotic herders.
 All agents were chosen to be implemented as Pioneer 3-DX \cite{Pioneer3dx}, a commercially available two-wheel two-motor differential drive robot whose detailed model is available in Gazebo (see Fig.~\ref{fig:GazeboROS}).

-The desired trajectories for the robots are generated by using equations \eqref{eq:target_nalepka} and \eqref{eq:control_input_1}-\eqref{eq:elastic_torque} for the target and herder robots, respectively, which are used as reference signals for the on-board inner control loop to generate the required tangential and angular velocities (see Appendix~\ref{app:ros_sims} for further details).
+The desired trajectories for the robots are generated by using equations \eqref{eq:target_nalepka} and \eqref{eq:control_input_1}-\eqref{eq:elastic_torque} for the \target{} and herder robots, respectively, which are used as reference signals for the on-board inner control loop to generate the required tangential and angular velocities (see \ref{app:ros_sims} for further details).

-Examples of ROS simulations are reported in Fig.~\ref{fig:GazeboSimulation} where all the target selection strategies that were tested (static arena partitioning, leader-follower, peer-to-peer) were found to be successful with herder robots being able to gather all the target robots in the containment region.
-Fig.~\ref{fig:GazeboSimulation} also shows that the herder angular position remains within the bounds delimiting the sector of the plane assigned to them for patrolling.
-The only exception is found in panel Fig.~\ref{fig:GazeboSimulation_leader_angle} where the leader-follower strategy is adopted and the follower herder temporarily exceeds the bounds when the leading herder changes its angular position while chasing a target.
+Examples of ROS simulations are reported in Fig.~\ref{fig:GazeboSimulation} where all the target selection strategies that were tested (static arena partitioning, leader-follower, peer-to-peer) were found to be successful with herder robots being able to gather all the \target{} robots in the containment region.
+Fig.~\ref{fig:GazeboSimulation} also shows that the angular position of the herders remain within the bounds defining the sector of the plane assigned to them for patrolling.
+The only exception is found in panel Fig.~\ref{fig:GazeboSimulation_leader_angle} where the leader-follower strategy is adopted and the follower herder temporarily exceeds the bounds when the leading herder changes its angular position while chasing its target.
+This is essentially due to the subordinate role of the follower herder with respect to the leader.